 It was a genuine letter of thanks.
 Yes, we are all aware of the Japanese people’s reputation for politeness, but this took it to a whole new level.
 So, the last three cases included perfect execution of plans with no loss of life but this is not the case with the next one.

 4.1948 robbery-mass murder still far from being solved

 The date was January 26, 1948.
 In Tokyo, a guy in his forties went into an Imperial Bank branch shortly before closing time.
 Inside were 16 individuals including customer’s and bank employees.

 He drew everyone’s attention by explaining that he was a government health inspector dispatched by the US occupying authority.
 Remember, this was postwar Tokyo, still occupied by the US.

-The fluid they drank contained cyanide.
-This was a brutal method to carry off a robbery, but what was worse was that the guy left a business card behind; he left it at the scene.
-The card was marked Shigeru Matsui, presumably from the Department of Disease Prevention, which makes sense given that he was posing as a health office.
+The liquid they drank contained cyanide.
+This was a brutal method to carry off a robbery but what was worse was that the guy left a business card behind; he left it at the scene.
+The card was marked Shigeru Matsui, presumably from the Department of Disease Prevention which makes sense given that he was posing as a health office.

-Because, after the trial, several questioned if Sadamichi Hirasawa was really the culprit.
+After the trial, several questioned if Sadamichi Hirasawa was really the culprit.
 Everything mentioned was based on circumstantial evidence.
-In reality, his confession was brutally beaten out of him; he was reportedly tortured, and just two of the eyewitnesses recognized him as the culprit.
+In reality, his confession was brutally beaten out of him; he was reportedly tortured and just two of the eyewitnesses recognized him as the culprit.

 Some speculated that the money in his hands came from his side business of painting pornographic images; nevertheless, disclosing this reality to authorities and the public would have damaged his reputation as an artist.